 The word Coronavirus is a generic term that includes a number of related conditions.
-Among these are the common cold, flu, SARS and Covid-19.
+Among these are the common cold, SARS and Covid-19.
 You will not die from any of them.
-The symptoms are broadly similar and what any coronavirus does is to open the door to other infections – and it is these that can kill.
+The symptoms are broadly similar and what any Coronavirus does is to open the door to other infections – and it is these that can kill.
 Pneumonia is a common one and many people have contracted it after nothing more than an ordinary cold and died.
 Yet when one gets a cold, what is the usual advice?
 Stay at home, take paracetamol – GPs do not these days, generally prescribe anything for a cold but the advice is the same – don’t go out.
 We all know how quickly a cold can spread, as can flu and we know people can die from that – and they do, in their thousands each year and in the UK.
 Except…it is not the flu itself that causes death but the complications that can arise from having it, complications like Pneumonia (Flu by the way is not a Coronavirus but the symptoms are broadly very similar).

 Covid-19 (C19) is different because of its strength and the extra speed with which it can spread, as we have seen over recent weeks.
 It is also a new strain, which is why there is no existing vaccine.
 Once present, the body’s immune system attacks it, as it does other infections, but C19 fights back and multiplies very quickly.
 The body responds and the battle between the two intensifies.
 As a result, the immune system becomes more indiscriminate when attacking C19 and begins to destroy anything in the way, including healthy cells that are needed for us to stay well.
 The body then gets weaker, which is how other complications can develop and it is those that can be the cause of death.
 Older people, whose immune systems are not as strong as they once were, can be prone to such complications, as can anybody who already has any condition that weakens the body – the ‘underlying health conditions’ sometimes referred to.
 But C19, and any coronavirus, does not respect age and even teenagers can get a cold.
 So the idea that only the old are affected is a myth.